evanx/config-transform-docker/README.md

 # config-transform-docker

-Input JSON or JS config for environment variables and format for docker run CLI
+Containerized util to format a docker run CLI with -e environment variables from input JSON or JS.

 ## Test